BakerJr1904/BakerJr1904/README.md

 ### 🔭 I’m currently working on a AWS ReKognition Project 🔭
 ### 🤓I have passed the Python3 GCA (General Coding Assessment)🤓
+### 👨‍💻I am currently working on a team project that involves building real-world features for Underdog Devs, a non-profit.👨‍💻
 ### 🌱 I’m currently learning Data Science @ Bloom Tech 🌱
 ### 👯 I’m looking to collaborate on a Neural Network 👯
 ### 💬 Ask me about Neutral Networks 💬